QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Potential Flow Hydrodynamics Coordinate Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When hydrodynamic potential flow databases are included in a simulation the resulting hydrodynamic forces are evaluated in the **Hydrodynamic Wavekinematics Evaluation Coordinate System** (HYDRO Wavekin.
 Eval.
 Coord).
-The floater states (translational and rotational velocity) are evaluated in the **HYDRO Wavekin.
+The floater velocities (translational and rotational) are evaluated in the **HYDRO Wavekin.
 Eval.
 Coord** system (see :numref:`fig-wavekineval`).
 The wave kinematics (heading, amplitude, phase) are evaluated at the origin of the same system.
-The radiation, excitation, second order sum and difference forces and moments are then calculated and applied to the floater at the origin of the **Reference Hydrodynamic Position** (REF_HYDRO_POS_X).
+The radiation, excitation, second order sum and difference forces and moments are then calculated and applied to the floater at the origin of the **Reference Hydrodynamic Position** :code:`REF_HYDRO_POS_X`.
 The definition of the **Hydrodynamic Wavekinematics Evaluation Coordinate System** is discussed below.

 .. _fig-wavekineval:
 .. figure:: wavekineval.png